0xbiel/0xbiel/README.md

 # 💫 About Me:
 👋 Hi!
 I'm Biel, a 20y/o Computer Engineering and Business Administration undergraduate.
 I love learning and constantly improving.
-Right now, I'm especially interested in DeFi and EVM-based projects.

 When I'm not coding or diving into something new, you'll probably find me out running, looking at charts and stats, or behind the wheel in a racing sim.